shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/04-create-dax-calculations-in-power-bi-desktop.md

 2. In the formula bar, type the following (or copy from the snippets file), and then press **Enter**:

-	**DAX**

 	```
 	Year =
 	"FY" & YEAR('Date'[Date]) + IF(MONTH('Date'[Date]) > 6, 1)
 	```

 *A calculated column is created by first entering the column name, followed by the equals symbol (=), followed by a DAX formula that returns a single-value result.
 The column name cannot already exist in the table.*

 *The formula uses the date’s year value but adds one to the year value when the month is after June.
 It’s how fiscal years at Adventure Works are calculated.*

 3. Verify that the new column was added.